 Get ‘Lit’ At Home

 Let’s face it!
 Not everyone can afford an in office treatment and that’s okay.
-According to Dr. Carlos, “there are several over the counter retinols that can assist with hyperpigmentation.”
+According to Dr. Charles, “there are several over the counter retinols that can assist with hyperpigmentation.”
 “Also, gentle at home peels can be used, although these must be performed with caution as they can also lead to burns and irritation if not performed correctly,” he adds.

 In a desperate attempt to achieve perfect skin, I’ve made many mistakes that still make me cringe when I think about it.
 However, before you decide to take matters into your own hands, remember to always ask a physician or a skin expert for advice.
 If we were left to use our own devices, Lord only knows how our skin would look like today.